-in order to remove the factors of non-normalizable modes, $u^{\Delta_{-}}$, from the perturbations in the vicinity of the AdS boundary.
-We also write the coefficient matrices for \(\bar{\Phi}\) as
+to remove the factors of non-normalizable modes, $u^{\Delta_{-}}$, from the perturbations in the vicinity of the AdS boundary.
+We also write the coefficient matrices for \(\bar{\Phi}\) as follows:

 Then, the quadratic action for \(\bar{\Phi}\) is given by the same form as eq.~(\ref{eq:quadratic_action_momentum}).
-The equations of motion derived from the action are written as
+The equations of motion derived from the action are written as follows:

 We solve eq.~(\ref{eq:linear_eom_kspace}) with proper boundary conditions in the context of the AdS/CFT correspondence.
 As mentioned in the previous section, the effective horizon is located at $u=u_*$ on the brane's worldvolume in the conducting phase.
-Because the effective horizon is a characteristic surface for the perturbation equations, one should impose an ingoing-wave boundary condition to study the responses to perturbations. \footnote{ This choice of the boundary condition in the NESS setup has been employed and discussed in refs.~\cite{Mas:2009wf,Ishigaki:2020coe,Ishigaki:2020vtr} } At the effective horizon we have $\gamma^{uu} = 0$, so that $u=u_*$ is a singular point for the perturbation equations.
-Let us consider the Frobenius expansion at \(u=u_*\):
+Because the effective horizon is a characteristic surface for the perturbation equations, an ingoing-wave boundary condition should be imposed to study the responses to perturbations. \footnote{ This choice of the boundary condition in the NESS setup has been employed and discussed in refs.~\cite{Mas:2009wf,Ishigaki:2020coe,Ishigaki:2020vtr} } At the effective horizon, we have $\gamma^{uu} = 0$, so that $u=u_*$ is a singular point for the perturbation equations.
+We consider the Frobenius expansion at \(u=u_*\), as follows: